Wimmics/olivaw/README.md

 The test takes a few seconds and pre-commit needs a moment to prepare the hook on the very first use.

 There is also the [olivaw pre-commit hook documentation](https://github.com/Wimmics/olivaw/blob/main/docs/pre-commit.md).

+# Citation

+This repository is one result of the [hMAS ontology project](https://github.com/HyperAgents/hmas) and therefore a part of [HyperAgents ANR/SNF project](https://www.hyperagents.org/).
+Check the [contributors file](./CONTRIBUTORS.md) of the project.

+Please cite as the GitHub repository metadata proposes and/or check the [citation file](./CITATION.cff).

+# Contributing / report an issue

+Don't hesitate to [report an issue](https://github.com/Wimmics/olivaw/issues) or [make a pull request](https://github.com/Wimmics/olivaw/pulls) at will.